 When and Why To Modify Child Custody Orders

 But when it comes to a child testifying in family court cases, there are also regulations.
 Rule 5.250 of the California Rules of Court, lays out the guidelines.
-There is no specific age, and whether or not to allow such testimony varies from case-to-case and depends on the individual judge.
+There is no specific age, and whether or not to allow such testimony varies from case to case.
+It also depends on the individual judge.

+Ultimately, it’s about striking a balance between valuing the child’s input and protecting their interests.
 If a child wants to testify, the court must balance their well-being with the benefits to the case.
-The rule establishes guidelines about how to protect a child’s best interests, how the court receives the testimony, responsibilities of court-appointed adults, and more.
+The rule establishes guidelines about how to protect the child, how the court receives the testimony, the responsibilities of court-appointed adults, and more.